 This hostel also has the cheapest bike rental available, more on that later…

 Camping has become our new thing.
-It was one of the most recommended budget saving tips, especially as Chile and Argentina have lots of campsites and places to wild camp.
+It was one of the most recommended budget-saving tips, especially as Chile and Argentina have lots of campsites and places to wild camp.
 Our only regret is that we didn’t buy our tent in Bolivia, where it is so much cheaper.

-A nice cheap campsite we found in San Pedro de Atacama was Camping Los Perales on Calle Palpana just off the main Gringo street, Caracoles. $6,000CHP (€8.15) per person, it’s equipped with kitchen, charging points and hot showers, but no Wi-Fi.
+A nice cheap campsite we found in San Pedro de Atacama was Camping Los Perales on Calle Palpana just off the main Gringo street, Caracoles. at $6,000CHP (€8.15) per person, it’s equipped with a kitchen, charging points and hot showers, but no Wi-Fi.

 Camping Buenas Peras: